tpisel/openmeteo/README.md

 [![R-CMD-check](https://github.com/tpisel/openmeteo/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/tpisel/openmeteo/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-`openmeteo` provides functions for accessing the Open-Meteo weather API, enabling the desired weather data or forecasts to be retrieved in a tidy data format.
+`openmeteo` provides functions for accessing the [Open-Meteo weather API](https://open-meteo.com/), enabling the desired weather data or forecasts to be retrieved in a tidy data format.
 An API key is _not_ required to access the Open-Meteo API.

-Install with: `install.packages("openmeteo")`
+Install and load with: `install.packages("openmeteo") library(openmeteo)`
+Getting current weather for a location is as easy as: `weather_now('tokyo')`
+Explore the documentation with `?openmeteo`

 Open-Meteo provides several API endpoints through the following functions: